 On the flip side, when cats are declawed, their bodies experience a change post-surgery, one that affects their movement and is visible, if you take a moment to observe it.
 After surgery, cats start to shift their weight more toward their hind legs, even though the front legs normally bear the brunt of their weight.
 Within a year after surgery, the normal weight-bearing process begins to reappear, but the fluctuations in bodily weight distribution and other stressors due to scar tissue from severed tendons can lead to arthritis over time.
 Moreover, the physical effects may yield emotional ramifications, and cats may take to biting instead of scratching.
 Because of these serious health impacts, much of Europe has outlawed declawing.

-As you can see, the pros of declawing are generally in your favor and the cons are in your cat’s favor.
+As you can see, the pros of declawing your cat are generally in your favor and the cons are in your cat’s favor.
 How do you reconcile the two sides?

 For starters, you can explore the alternatives of declawing with a trusted, informed veterinarian.
 You can discuss and learn ways to tame your cat’s claws without removing them completely.
 On a very basic level, you can regularly trim your cat’s front claws.
 If you have the time, training your cat to direct its claws to a scratching post, which you can purchase or build yourself, has invaluable benefits.
 Knowing why cats scratch, such as the need for exercise and to mark territory, and getting to know your cat, in particular, will assist with the training process.
 If time is a factor, you can consider vinyl claw caps that you adhere to your cat’s claws.
 The caps come in attractive colors and usually last about a month or two.
 Whether your cat remains indoors or goes outdoors also plays a role in your decision.
 Outdoors, cats can use the bark of trees to sharpen their claws, as they were naturally meant to do.

-Ultimately, every cat owner has a vital decision to make.
+Ultimately, every cat owner has a vital decision to make when it comes to declawing your cat.
 Knowing all the facts and options will help you give the best possible life to your little Garfield or Cheshire.